-This specification covers deformed and plain austenitic and duplex (austenitic/duplex) stainless steel bars for concrete reinforcement proposed to be used in applications requiring corrosion resistance or controlled magnetic permeability.
+This specification covers deformed and plain austenitic and duplex (austenitic/duplex) stainless steel bars for concrete reinforcement proposed to be used in applications requiring corrosion resistance, controlled tensile properties or controlled magnetic permeability.
 For each specimen, one tension test, one bend test, if required, and one set of dimensional property tests shall be made.
-For martensitic materials, two hardness tests shall be performed per lot of material.
 If the results of the test fail to meet the specified minimum requirements, a retest shall be permitted on two random specimens for each original tension specimen failure from the lot.
 If a specimen fails a bend test due to reasons other than mechanical or flaws, a retest shall be permitted on two random specimens from the same lot.

 This abstract is a brief summary of the referenced standard.
 It is informational only and not an official part of the standard; the full text of the standard itself must be referred to for its use and application.
 ASTM does not give any warranty express or implied or make any representation that the contents of this abstract are accurate, complete or up to date.

-1.1 This specification covers deformed and plain stainless-steel bars for concrete reinforcement in cut lengths and coils used in applications requiring resistance to corrosion or controlled magnetic permeability.
+1.1 This specification covers deformed and plain stainless steel bars for concrete reinforcement in cut lengths and coils used in applications requiring resistance to corrosion, restrictive mechanical properties, or controlled magnetic permeability.
 This specification has a minimum actual tensile strength to actual yield strength ratio (Table 3).
 The standard sizes and dimensions of deformed bars and their numerical designation shall be those listed in .

 1.2 The chemical composition of the stainless steel alloy shall be selected for suitability to the application involved by agreement between the manufacturer and the purchaser.
 This is an important consideration in achieving the desired corrosion resistance or controlled magnetic permeability, or both, because these properties are not provided by all stainless steels.

-1.3 Requirements for the relative deformation area of three-sided deformed bars are contained in Annex A4.
+1.5 Requirements for the relative deformation area of three-sided deformed bars are contained in .

-1.5 Plain bars in sizes up to and including 2 in.
-[50.8 mm] in diameter in coils or cut lengths, when ordered, shall be furnished under this specification in Grade 60 and Grade 75 , respectively.
-Bending properties, when required, shall be by agreement between the manufacturer and purchaser.
+1.7 Plain bars in sizes up to and including 2 in.
+[50.8 mm] in diameter in coils or cut lengths are furnished in accordance with this specification in Grade 60 , Grade 75 , and Grade 80 , respectively.
+Mechanical testing, when required, shall be to the nearest nominal deformed bar size.
 Requirements providing for deformations and marking shall not be applicable to plain bars.

-1.7 This specification is applicable for orders in either inch-pound units (as Specification A955) or in SI units (as Specification A955M).
+1.9 This specification is applicable for orders in either inch-pound units (as Specification ) or in SI units (as Specification ).

-1.8 The values stated in either inch-pound or SI units are to be regarded separately as standard.
+1.11 The values stated in either inch-pound or SI units are to be regarded separately as standard.
 Within the text, the SI units are shown in brackets.
-The values stated in each system are not exact equivalents; therefore, each system shall be used independently of the other.
-Combining values from the two systems may result in nonconformance with the standard.
+The values stated in each system may not be exact equivalents; therefore, each system shall be used independently of the other.
+Combining values from the two systems may result in nonconformance with the specification.

 2. Referenced Documents (purchase separately) The documents listed below are referenced within the subject standard but are not provided as part of the standard.